 Chimney Rock Winery was founded in 1981 by Sheldon ‘Hack’ and his wife Stella Wilson (both now deceased).
 Hack enjoyed a lengthy career as a businessman in a variety of ventures including owning and operating a number of Pepsi-Cola plants in Africa, was president of New York-based Rheingold Corp and later operated restaurants and luxury hotels.

 In 2000 Hack sold part of Chimney Rock to the Terlato Family (based in Chicago) and several years later completed the final sale of Chimney Rock to the Terlatos.
-The Terlato’s removed the final 9 holes of the golf course and expanded the vineyard operations and production.
+The Terlatos removed the final 9 holes of the golf course and expanded the vineyard operations and production.
 Today approximately 100 acres are planted to red wine grapes on the estate with the about 80% of the vines planted to Cabernet Sauvignon and the remainder to Merlot, Petite Verdot, Cabernet Franc and a small amount of Malbec.
 The entire vineyard is separated into 28 distinctive blocks.
-The Stags Leap District is known for its red wines; you don’t find many white wine grapes growing in the region.
+The Stags Leap District is known for its red wines; one doesn’t find many white wine grapes growing in the region.

 While their property is entirely in the Stags Leap District there are remarkable variations in soils and temperatures at any given time throughout the estate.
-This is especially noticeable in the northern part of the property where vines are growing directly next to the rocky outcrops of the Palisades where it is often warmer than the cooler southern part of the property which is more open and further removed from the Palisades (and the two ends of the property are separated by only 1/2 a mile).
+This is especially noticeable in the northern part of the property where vines are growing directly next to the rocky outcrops of the Palisades where it is often warmer than the cooler southern part of the property which is more open and further removed from the Palisades; the two ends of the property are separated by only 1/2 a mile.

-Their vineyards and winery are certified Napa Green (in the vineyards, this involves minimizing erosion, water usage and conducting habitat restoration and in the winery involves minimizing water usage and reducing waste).
+Their vineyards and winery are certified Napa Green; in the vineyards, this involves minimizing erosion, water usage and conducting habitat restoration and in the winery involves minimizing water usage and reducing waste.
 The winery uses solar energy to power much of their operations – the top of their 25,000 square foot barrel winery and cellar is covered with solar cells.
-And in an interesting use of recycled water, the city of Yountville supplies recycled water to several wineries in the area including Chimney Rock (which they then can store as needed in several ponds on site) and use for drip irrigating the vines.
+And in an interesting use of recycled water, the city of Yountville supplies recycled water to several wineries in the area including Chimney Rock which they then can store as needed in several ponds on site and use for drip irrigating the vines.

-All of the vines needed to be replanted in 1990 due to phylloxera – but winemaker Elizabeth Vianna calls this “a blessing in disguise” allowing their vineyard management team to better match root stocks and clones to specific parts of their property – and of course use phylloxera resistant root stock.
+All of the vines needed to be replanted in 1990 due to phylloxera – but longtime winemaker Elizabeth Vianna calls this “a blessing in disguise” allowing their vineyard management team to better match root stocks and clones to specific parts of their property and of course use phylloxera resistant root stock.
 Winemaker and viticulturist, Doug Fletcher (began his career with Chimney Rock in 1987) oversaw the replanting.
 He also pioneered the use of a specific open lyre trellising system – now called the Fletcher Lyre.
 Chimney Rock uses this trellising on some of their blocks – essentially it ensures that grapes on both sides of the vine ripen simultaneously despite different exposures.
 On one of their east west row orientated blocks, the cordons on the north facing side are trained to be slightly higher than the cordons on the south facing side of the vines.

 And in addition to their Stags Leap District estate property, the Terlato’s also own 60 acres on Mee Lane in Rutherford with nearly 9 acres planted to Sauvignon Blanc and Sauvignon Gris.

 Elizabeth (born and raised between Brazil and the east coast of the United States) came to Chimney Rock as a harvest intern in 1999.
 She was studying Biology at Vasser College in New York on a pre-med track when she discovered wine and changed career directions.
 She moved to California and enrolled in U.C.
 Davis, ultimately earning her master’s degree in enology.
 Interestingly enough the woman that hired her at Chimney Rock, gave up a career in wine for medicine.
-Elizabeth also spent a few years working at Napa Wine Co alongside noted women winemakers Heidi Barrett, Pam Starr, and Celia Masyczek.
+Elizabeth also spent a few years working at Napa Wine Co alongside noted women winemakers Heidi Barrett, Pam Starr, and Celia Welch.

 Chimney Rock has the luxury of only using free run juice in their wines (no pressed juice).
 Elizabeth wants to extract as much color and flavor from the grapes as possible and often runs maceration extending some 30 to 45 days (depending on the wine, vintage etc).

 While primarily a Cabernet Sauvignon house, Chimney Rock does make several lighter styled wines including a Sauvignon Blanc from their Rutherford vineyard and a dry rosé of Cabernet Franc.
-This has been made since the 1990s – Chimney Rock was certainly ahead of the curve on making rosé.
+This has been made since the 1990s; Chimney Rock was certainly ahead of the curve on making rosé.
 We noticed the latest trend to make a dry rosé in Napa Valley started somewhere around 2012.

 Elizabeth ferments the various lots of this wine with a number of different yeasts including indigenous yeasts (8 different strains of yeast were used in the 2013 vintage).
 In doing yeast trials in white wines, she has noticed some remarkable differences between the yeasts – mostly in terms of aromatics and the resulting texture of the wines.
 She hasn’t noticed the effects of different strains of yeast in red wines like what occurs in white wines.
 The wine making team uses battonage (stirring of the lees) for up to 8 weeks.